-This Blueberry Crisp recipe is delicious and easy!
+This easy Blueberry Crisp recipe is one of the easiest desserts!
 Make it with fresh or frozen blueberries and top with a big scoop of vanilla ice cream.
-The blueberries are gooey and bursting with flavor and the topping is crunchy!
+The juicy blueberries are bursting with flavor are topped with the perfect crisp topping.

-As you know, I absolutely love simple dessert recipes that I can whip up with some pantry ingredients.
+As you know, I absolutely love an easy dessert recipe that I can whip up with some pantry ingredients.

-Right now, we are getting ready to head into blueberry season and this Blueberry Crisp Recipe is the perfect dessert to enjoy with your bounty of blueberries.
-Of course, it’s even better with a dollop with some vanilla ice cream and some homemade whip cream or maybe for a healthier treat, vanilla yogurt.
+Right now, we are getting ready to head into blueberry season and this Blueberry Crisp Recipe is the perfect recipe to enjoy with your bounty of blueberries.
+I am always picking up fresh berries at the farmers market or Whole Foods.
+My favorite recipes include blueberry pie and blueberry muffins.

 Ingredients to have on hand:

 I like to make my blueberry crisp recipe in a cast iron skillet.
 But, if that is something you don’t own, no worries.
-Just cook your blueberry crisp in a baking pan or casserole dish.
+Just cook your blueberry crisp in a pie dish or a square baking dish.

-To get started, place the blueberries in a large bowl.
+To get started making your blueberry filling by placing the blueberries in a large bowl.
 Add the maple syrup, cinnamon and salt.
 Toss to combine and set aside.

-Pour blueberry mixture into a 10″ cast iron or an 8×8″ casserole dish.
-Spread into an even layer.
+Pour blueberry mixture into your casserole dish and spread into an even layer.

-Bake in a pre-heated oven for about a half hour.
-If at this point you notice your top layer is nicely browned, cover it loosely with aluminum foil to prevent it from over browning.
+Bake in a preheated 350 degree oven for a baking time of about a half hour.
+If at this point if you have golden brown crumbles, cover it loosely with aluminum foil to prevent it from over browning.

-Bake an additional 15-20 minutes or until the crisp is bubbling.
+Bake an additional 15-20 minutes or until the blueberry juices are bubbling.